FinbertMagestore/docker-magento2/README.md

-# Docker for Magento
+# Docker compose for Magento 2.
-Docker image for Magento.

 ## Use batch script
 ### Build images